-Pre-registration for the Hudson Data Jam Competition is required.
-All registrations are due by April 24, 2019.
+Pre-registration for the Hudson Data Jam Competition is required three weeks before project submissions are due.
+All registrations are due by May 13, 2020.
 Registration is non-binding, but is extremely useful for us so we can estimate the number of judges we will need.